vib-bic-training/HPC_bioimage_analysis/Chapters/chapter0.md

 All good, you can get started!

-## 2. Install globus personnal connector on your pc (to do)
+## 2. Install globus personnal connector on your PC

 ### Windows

-- download globus personnal connector and follow the next steps: https://docs.globus.org/globus-connect-personal/install/windows/
+- download `Globus Connect Personal` and follow the next steps: https://docs.globus.org/globus-connect-personal/install/windows/
-- install globuspersonnal connector in a place where you have admin rights or check if it is white listed by your local IT
+- install `Globus Connect Personal` in a place where you have admin rights or check if it is white listed by your local IT
 ### Linux

 All the documentation can be found here: https://docs.globus.org/globus-connect-personal/install/linux/